10 Tips For Learning Astrology

 When a birth time is not known or recorded for a person, sometimes astrologers will attempt to deduce the time of birth by studying events in the person’s life and trying to match up their chronology with one of the possible charts for that day.
 This process of reverse engineering the birth time based on known events in a person’s life is called rectification.

 In this article I will provide a few simple tips for how to rectify a birth chart based on my own experience over the past several years in working with clients.
+If you are just looking for someone to rectify your chart for you, then you might want to consider setting up a birth time rectification consultation, or I also teach an online course on birth chart rectification.

 Why Is the Birth Time So Important?